Wesley1808/ServerCore/README.md

 ___

+#### More configurable mobspawning

+Allows you to modify the spawnrate and mobcaps of each individual spawngroup.
+It also provides optional functionality to force mobcaps to apply to zombie reinforcements, spawners and nether portal randomticks.

+___

 #### Breeding Caps

 A feature that allows you to set a cap on the amount of mobs of the same type that can be bred within a certain radius.\